 The Office of Residence Life & Housing, comprised of full-time professional and administrative staff in addition to part-time student employees, responds to the needs of the resident population.
 Area Coordinators (ACs) and Resident Directors (RDs) are full-time, live-in professional staff members trained to deal with issues of student life and residence hall administration.
 ACs and RDs are responsible for the quality of life in their assigned area and supervise a student staff of resident assistants.
 Resident Assistants (RAs) are students chosen for their leadership and interpersonal skills.
 RAs live in the halls and provide support on a variety of subjects ranging from personal and academic concerns to conflict mediation and program implementation.
 At least one RA is on duty in each residence hall every evening from 7 pm until 7 am the next day.

 ResNet services include internet, printers, cable TV as well as movie streaming.
 BSU offers 100% wireless coverage in all residence halls, classrooms and administrative buildings.

 ResNet provides resident students a customized Comcast cable TV service.
-Our programming of 125+ HD channels include HBO, sports channels, and many other favorites.
+Our programming of 125+ HD channels include sports channels and many other favorites.
 A digital TV with a QAM tuner is required.